 Cool Things To Do in Blantyre: Touring the Carlsberg Brewery, visiting Mandala House (the oldest building in Malawi) and doing a bit of shopping, visiting Malawi’s National Museum, go shopping for fabrics and get clothes made by a local tailor, going for afternoon tea at Huntingdon House Tea Plantation and going on safari to Majete Wildlife Reserve.

 READ MORE: My 6 Month Africa Travel Budget

 As African cities go, Lilongwe is a pretty nice one.
 Not quite as lovely as Blantyre, but not as hectic as the likes of Nairobi or Dar es Salaam.
 It’s good place to stay for a day or two, centre yourself and stock up on anything you need before moving on.

 Whenever I’m there I like to go for food at Mamma Mia.
 I have a weird fascination with pizza in Africa.
 It’s the one food I crave when I’m away (weirdly I hardly eat it at home) and Mamma Mia do very good ones!

 If you don’t want to go all the way to Lilongwe from Blantyre you could stop off in Senga Bay on the way.

 Where to Stay in Lilongwe: I usually stay at Mabuya Camp.
 It’s a great backpacker camp where you can easily meet other travellers.

 Cool Things To Do in Lilongwe: Shopping for souvenirs at the craft market outside the Old Town Post Office, visiting the Lilongwe Wildlife Trust, shopping and dining at the Four Seasons Centre, eating pizza at Mamma Mia’s and eating brunch at Kumbali Village.

 – Route Map –

-Want to experience Lake Malawi for yourself?
+Want to experience the magic of Malawi?
 Then come on the next Rock My Zambia, Botswana, Malawi Adventure!